exercism/javascript/docs/TESTS.md

 ## Making Your First ECMAScript 2015 Module

-Usually, tests on this track will load your implementation importing it as a ECMAScript 2015 module: `import Bob from './bob.js';`.
-To make it work, you just needs to export your implementation from the file the tests are looking for your module, `bob.js`:
+Usually, tests on this track will load your implementation by importing it as an ECMAScript 2015 module: `import Bob from './bob.js';`.
+You just need to export your implementation from the referenced file, `bob.js`:

 ```javascript
 export default class Bob {